 Though it blossomed in cities, Black Music was born from the agony of slave plantations that sparked Negro spirituals.
 And when the moonshine flowed in devilish moments, it sparked others to sing the Blues.
 No one can assign a precise birth date or sole originator for those musical genres in before the days of records and tapes.

 We know however, that the lineage of commercial Black Music points to five sources: Scott Joplin (St. Louis) invented Ragtime.
 Buddy Bolden (New Orleans) invented Jazz.
 W.C.
 Handy (Memphis) published the first catalog of Blues music.
 Thomas A. Dorsey (Georgia to Chicago), the Father of Gospel music, who got a huge assist from Mahalia Jackson (New Orleans), the Queen of Gospel.
-Continent-trotting bandleader and entertainer Louis Jordan (Arkansas) was the Father of R&B.The evolution of R&B was further propelled by an old “Blues Shouter” named Big Joe Turner (Los Angeles), Ruth Brown (Virginia-DC-New York) and Ike Turner (St. Louis), the Artist & Repertoire man who authored the first Rock n’ Roll record, discovered Tina Turner and Jackie Wilson, and introduced Elvis Presley and B.B.
+Lastly, continent-trotting bandleader and entertainer Louis Jordan (Arkansas) was the Father of R&B in the 1940s.The evolution of R&B was further propelled by an old “Blues Shouter” named Big Joe Turner (Los Angeles), Ruth Brown (Virginia-DC-New York) and Ike Turner (St. Louis), the Artist & Repertoire man who authored the first Rock n’ Roll record, discovered Tina Turner and Jackie Wilson, and introduced Elvis Presley and B.B.
 King to Sun Records.
 Early Rock n’ Roll was further shaped by Bo Diddley, Chuck Berry and Little Richard who remained tied to the music genre, even as its commercial support and artistic growth crossed over to white audiences.

 You could not be a successful Black Music artist in the 1950s without the constituent elements of Soul (Gospel, Jazz, Blues and R&B) in your background.
 So the inventor of Soul Music is a hazy subject for debate among music historians.
 But the conditions for Soul Music to sprout were perfectly clear in Memphis, New Orleans, St. Louis, Chicago, Detroit, Philadelphia, New York and Los Angeles.
 Large talent pools were born in or migrated to those markets, including Ray Charles, Ike Turner, Sam Cooke, Etta James, Solomon Burke, James Brown, Otis Redding, Jackie Wilson, Curtis Mayfield, Jerry Butler, Nina Simone and the Isley Brothers, who all put their stamp on Soul Music from during its formative years of 1955-1958.